Clonidine Addiction: Side Effects, Withdrawal, and Signs of Overdose

 Clonidine Treatment Options

-If you’re experiencing clonidine side effects, know that there are options for you to get help.
+If you’re experiencing clonidine side effects, know there are options for getting help.
 You’re not the first person to experience this kind of addiction, and you won’t be the last.

 Wrong.
-It’s very addictive, and there’s no shame in finding yourself a little more dependant on the drug than you thought you could be.
-There are clonidine treatment options that can help you get off of the drug and reestablish your life the way it was before.
+It’s very addictive, and there’s no shame in finding yourself more dependent on the drug than you thought you could be.
+Clonidine treatment options can help you get off the drug and reestablish your life the way it was before.

 The withdrawal symptoms can be intense enough to put someone in the hospital, and those effects are avoidable if you go through the process under the supervision of professionals.